mdx-workshop/mdx-submissions21/paper.md

 | D3Net            | S    | 6.01     | 7.01     | 5.25     | 4.53     | 7.24     |
 | ResUNetDecouple+ | S    | 6.73     | 6.62     | 6.04     | 5.29 | **8.98** |

-Table: Comparison with methods that did not participate in the MDX competition, on the MusDB (HQ for Hybrid Demucs) test set, using the original SDR metric. \label{tbl:musdb}
+Table: Comparison on the MusDB (HQ for Hybrid Demucs) test set, using the original SDR metric.
+This includes methods that did not participate in the competition.
+"Mode" indicates if waveform (W) or spectrogram (S) domain is used. \label{tbl:musdb}

 ## Human evaluations

 We also performed Mean Opinion Score human evaluations.
-We re-use the same protocol as in [@demucs], i.e. we ask human subjects to evaluate a number of samples based on two criteria: the absence of artifacts, and the absence of bleeding.
+We re-use the same protocol as in [@demucs]: we asked human subjects to evaluate a number of samples based on two criteria: the absence of artifacts, and the absence of bleeding (contamination).
 Both are evaluated on a scale from 1 to 5, with 5 being the best grade.
 Each subject is tasked with evaluating 25 samples of 12 seconds, drawn randomly from the 50 test set tracks of MusDB.
 All subjects have a strong experience with music (amateur and professional musicians, sound engineers etc).